Skip navigation

 Before issuing proceedings

-Identifying your Defendant
+1. Identifying the Defendant

 Your Defendant is the person or company against whom you are bringing your claim.
 For instance, they may be the person or company you had a contract with, or the person you say is responsible for an injury that you suffered.